-CPIP (Connected Portfolio Intelligence Platform) offers unique advantages for creating human-centric workspaces that positively impact employees’ health, wellbeing and performance.
-It allows to capture data at a granular level and connect all these data points in near real time.
+CPIP (Connected Portfolio Intelligence Platform) offers unique advantages for workplace transformation and creating human-centric workspaces that positively impact employees’ health, well-being, and performance.
+It allows capturing data at a granular level and connecting all these data points in near real-time.
 Thereby enabling us to really understand how spaces are used, not as an average over a building or floor, but down to the individual meeting space or workstation at any particular time of day.
 It also provides powerful insights into thermal comfort, indoor air quality, the quality of lighting, and other environmental conditions.
 And by making this data available through user-friendly touchpoints (smartphone, other touchscreens, LED status lights, etc.), it empowers employees and gives them choice and control over their environment.

 Health and vitality

 The pandemic heightened people’s awareness of the indoor environment and brought a new focus on air quality.
 Considering that in industrialized countries we spend more than 90% of our lifetimes indoors, we now expect the buildings we use to make a positive contribution to our long-term health.
 Employees want to be confident that the air in their workspaces is clean.
 And employers are realizing that good indoor air quality is a business advantage.
 As JLL’s June 2022 workforce preferences barometer points out, quality of life and health and well-being have become the top priorities for office workers.
 “Working in a company that supports my health and wellbeing” has in fact moved up from a pre-pandemic 5th position to second position in 2022.